hitoshi-watase/sercrod/docs/reference/directives/event-keyup.md

          @keyup="filters.query = $event.target.value">
   ```

-  The data is kept in sync with the DOM on each key release, and Nablla performs a child update for efficient re rendering.
+  The data is kept in sync with the DOM on each key release, and Sercrod performs a child update for efficient re rendering.

 - Combining with `*stage` for drafts: